The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic

+As illustrated in Figure~\ref{fig:rf-bucket-fmi} the relationships, which can be used as conversion factors for one MI RF bucket, are derived from Eqn.~(\ref{eqn:mi-deg-sec-meter}):

-Due to the \textit{longitudinal mismatch}, or \textit{RF mismatch} between the SC linac and the FMI-2, an inherent phase slip between 325-MHz microbunch structure and the MI stationary buckets could be parasitically induced in the form of longitudinal painting in RF-phase direction.
-With $f$ and $\lambda$ being radio frequency and RF wavelength, respectively, we computed the RF ratio ($\mathcal{R}_{rf}$).
+Due to the \textit{longitudinal mismatch}, or \textit{RF mismatch} between the SCRF linac and the MI, inherent phase slips, or phase jitters can be induced in the form of \textit{uncontrolled} or \textit{parasitic} painting in RF-phase direction.
+With $f$ and $\lambda$ being radio frequency and RF wavelength, respectively, we computed the RF ratio ($R_{rf}$):

-Referring to Figure~\ref{fig:rf-bucket-fmi}, Eqn.~(\ref{eqn:rf-ratio}) implies that a total of 6 linac RF buckets of 325 MHz can fit in one MI RF bucket.
-Since the RF ratio is a non-integer number, a modulus of the RF ratio is computed as for the case of the Booster injection modeling\cite{yoon:thesis}.
+in which PD stands for the 8-GeV SCRF Proton Driver. \black Referring to Figure~\ref{fig:rf-bucket-fmi}, Eqn.~(\ref{eqn:rf-ratio}) implies that a total of 6 linac RF buckets can fit into one MI RF bucket.
+Since the RF ratio is a non-integral number, a modulus of the RF ratio is computed as for the case of modeling the Booster's injection\cite{yoon:thesis}:

-One can then arrive at the range of phase slip within one MI RF bucket.
+Then, the range of phase jitters within one MI RF bucket can be determined:

-Figure~\ref{fig:singlerf-noramp-3t} shows trains of microbunches and \textit{discrete} charge distribution after 3 injection turns with phase slips included.
-For each successive MI RF bucket, the 325-MHz bunches advance by 0.0154 (deg).
-Hence, it is estimated that every 6 turns the phase of injected microbunches slips through one 325-MHz bucket. \\
+With phase slips included after the first three injection turns, trains of micro-bunches captured in an MI RF bucket and their \textit{discrete} charge distribution are acquired as shown in Figure~\ref{fig:singlerf-noramp-3t}.
+For each successive MI RF bucket, a train of 325-MHz bunches advance by 0.0153 (deg).
+Accordingly, over 6 injection turns, the trains of micro-bunches slip through the phase direction across one 325-MHz bucket: \\